 Welcome to this New Forest Map and Guide.
 This an independent guide that gives you the lowdown on the New Forest.
 Browse through our pages for information on its history, customs, biodiversity and attractions.
 The New Forest Map (below) shows its location in the south west corner of Hampshire.
 The New Forest National Park is a unique landscape that covers an area of 220 square miles and contains no towns only villages and has been a National Park since 2005.
 It is situated in the south west corner of the county of Hampshire and is bordered by Southampton Water in the east and the River Avon to the west.
 It is home to around 5000 iconic New Forest ponies who roam freely across its unique landscape.
 The New Forest is not new and its not a forest – it was founded in 1079 by William the Conqueror (King William 1) when “forest” meant an area of land set aside for hunting by the King.
 He named it his Nova Foresta – his New Forest.
 Check out our 30-minute video entitled “A Year in the New Forest” to learn more about the Forest and see how it changes from season to season

-The New Forest is a unique landscape enjoy and respect it.
+The New Forest is a unique landscape enjoy and please respect it.

 The fire risk across the Forest is currently high and there is a ban in place for all types of BBQ.
 Uncontrolled fires spread remarkably quickly and the cause is often indentified as hot embers from BBQs.